htmfilho/htmfilho.github.io/_posts/2009/2009-06-17-has-javafx-a-strategy.md

 categories: java javafx strategy
 ---

-Some time ago I was a bit severe with Sun Microsystems <a href="http://69.89.31.239/~hildeber/?p=126">here</a>.
+I've been severe with Sun Microsystems.
 Now I don’t care anymore because Sun is Oracle and Oracle for me is a database, not a company.
-I never stopped to think about Oracle’s stocks, or Oracle’s acquisitions, or even the Oracle support for the Java platform, which sucks!
-But I was always worried about SUN, criticizing and praising as an independent observer.
+I was always worried about SUN, criticizing and praising as an independent observer.
 I did that because I admired the work that SUN has been doing on the Java Platform and the proximity the community has to Sun’s top engineers.
 Even criticizing, it doesn’t mean I don’t like Sun.
 On the contrary.
 I do care about them in the pure essence of carefulness, as <a href="http://download.srv.cs.cmu.edu/~pausch/">Randy Pausch</a> stated in his book, transcribing the words of his football coach:

 > “<span style="font-style: italic;">– When you are doing something badly and no one’s bothering to tell you anymore, that’s a very bad place to be.
 Your critics are the ones still telling you they love you and care.</span>“